pousse-cafe/pousse-cafe.github.io/documentation.md

 - A *Service* is a stateless component that represents an operation that does not naturally belong to an Entity or a VO.
 - An *Aggregate* is a cluster of associated Entities that is treated as a unit, defines strong consistency rules on state changes and has a *Root Entity* (also called *Aggregate Root*; the only Entity of the cluster that can be referenced from outside of the cluster).
-- *Domain Events* are events emitted when an Aggregate is updated.
+- *Domain Events* are events issued when an Aggregate is updated.
 They can then trigger the update of other Aggregates, allowing the definition of invariants spanning several Aggregates.
 No assumption should be made on when a Domain Event is actually handled, this means that invariants spanning several Aggregates are not always true at all times (by opposition to Aggregate consistency rules which must always be true).